AndryRafam/BRSV/README.md

-Lightweight random multiple choice encryption program based on Blowfish, RC4A, RC4plus, Spritz and VMPC.
-The program choose randomly between the following combination:
+Double random multiple choice encryption program.
+The program choose randomly a twin combination between the following encryption algorithm: Blowfish, RC4A, RC4+, Spritz, VMPC.
+Only the final result is outputted.
-  - Blowfish_RC4A
-  - Blowfish_RC4plus
-  - Blowfish_VMPC
-  - Blowfish_Spritz

 THE PROGRAM IS UNDER GPL 3.0 LICENSE.